 Contact Nick: firstname.lastname@example.org

 Michael Byrne, Director, is the CEO of Core Credit Union Ltd, which serves over 32,000 members throughout South County Dublin.
 There he has led the credit union through a series of mergers, which have grown its assets from €33 million to €145 million.

+In 2021, Michael was elected Vice President and a member of the Board of Directors for the Irish League of Credit Unions (ILCU).
 Michael’s vision for the sector and for Core Credit Union is the provision of a full range of ethical financial services that meet all the financial needs of its members.
 Michael is a founding director of Payac Services CLG, which is a credit union owned services organisation (CUSO) that enables Irish credit unions to provide current accounts to members.
 Core Credit Union is also one of the Founding Members of CFCFE.

 A qualified accountant, Michael was a partner in a mid-size audit practice and provided audit services to a number of credit unions before joining Core Credit Union in 2011.

 Caroline Domanski MBE, Director, was appointed CEO of No1 CopperPot Credit Union in 2015, and has had an extensive career in credit unions spanning 17 years.
 No1 CopperPot is one of the largest credit unions in the UK, with over £145 million in assets and 35,000 members.